Systemic Vision (Work) – another story about Boris Laaser

-A little boy once was playing with building blocks, trying to build up a tower with them.
+A little boy once was playing with building blocks, trying to build up a tower.
 Pitily, the tower kept collapsing with every try, and the boy had to start from scratch, again and again.

-His father was watching the boy and asked after a while „Hey young man, what are you trying to construct here – a tower?“
+His father was watching, and asked after a while „Hey young man, what are you trying to construct here – a tower?“

 Wise little boy.
 Today I am believing (after having meanwhile studied constructivism theory & German literature as a youg man) that we still don’t really know how to build something new, even as an „engineer“ – do we?
 To build something new is not a linear function, or something like a binary code – otherwise, it could be done by machines.